ros/class_loader/QUALITY_DECLARATION.md

 # `class_loader` Quality Declaration

-The package `class_loader` claims to be in the **Quality Level 1** category.
+The package `class_loader` claims to be in the **Quality Level 2** category.

-Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 1 in REP-2004](https://www.ros.org/reps/rep-2004.html).
+Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 2 in REP-2004](https://www.ros.org/reps/rep-2004.html).

 ## Version Policy [1]

 ### Version Scheme [1.i]

-`class_loader` uses `semver` according to the recommendation for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#versioning), and is at or above a stable version. **The current version is 1.4.0**.
+`class_loader` uses `semver` according to the recommendation for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#versioning), and is at or above a stable version.

 ### Version Stability [1.ii]

+The current version is 1.4.0.

 ### Public API Declaration [1.iii]